 Frequently asked questions about tree trimming

 SRP periodically trims or removes trees that are near power lines.
-Choose any link to get answers to frequently asked questions about SRP's tree trimming program.
+Choose any link to get answers to frequently asked questions about SRP's Vegetation Management Program.

 There are two important reasons we trim trees:

 Trees that grow too close to overhead power lines can create fire and safety hazards and cause power outages.
 We trim around lines that are part of the SRP power delivery system.
 However, we do not trim trees that grow near overhead lines that run from a utility pole to a home or business (called a service drop) or around lines that run to street lights.

 Yes, we use an internationally recommended arboricultural technique called "directional pruning."
 Learn how we trim trees.
 Various tree shapes result from this technique.
 However, the approach enables us to maintain the proper clearance from overhead lines and keep trees in place.

 SRP inspects and trims, or prunes, around its transmission power lines annually.
 These are the highest-voltage lines that are typically supported by steel towers.
 We inspect and trim near distribution lines that run along streets and through neighborhoods once every two years.

 Tree crews typically arrive four to eight weeks after a forester assesses an area.
 Scheduling conflicts, emergencies or other circumstances may delay trimming work.
 To see where our foresters and trimming crews are working, check out our notification map.

 If a tree in your area poses a hazard to a power line, please call us at (602) 236-8888.

 Some trees create hazards but cannot be trimmed effectively without a significant impact to plant health.